ATV Response to Covid-19

 By entering ATV premises, all aforementioned subjects certify that they understand the content of this information note and are therefore willing to comply with the provisions of the Protocol, as reaffirmed below:

-- Anybody wishing to access company premises may have their temperature taken.
+- Anybody wishing to access company premises shall have their temperature taken.
 If their temperature is higher than 37.5 ° C, access to the company will not be allowed for any reason.
 These subjects will be treated in accordance with the operating instructions issued to manage the presence of symptomatic people in ATV.

 - At the onset of fever (> 37.5 ° C), cough or other symptoms of respiratory infection in one of their cohabiting family members, staff must avoid going to the company and must inform their doctor, their manager or HR manager.